gguuss/razerviz/README.md

     http://developer.razerzone.com/forum/showthread.php?12-Razer-SDK-download
 3. Put the following binaries in the local ./lib directory from the SDK lib folder:
     RzSwitchbladeSDK2.lib
-4. Put the following binaries in the local ./include directory from the SDK include folder Put the following headers in this directory from the SDK:
+4. Put the following binaries in the local ./include directory from the SDK include folder:
     - SwitchBlade.h
     - SwitchBladeSdk.h
     - SwitchBladeSdk_defines.h
     - SwitchBladeSdk_errors.h
     - SwitchBladeSdk_types.h

+#### Build steps ####

   1. Clone the project.
   2. Open the solution file, RazerVizDemo.sln, from the project folder.